Mike Voisin’s Strong, Calm Seafood Voice Goes Silent

 “Our friendship went beyond being in the seafood industry,” said Al Sunseri of New Orleans P & J Oyster Company.
 “Mike, Chris and I have been inseparable for as long as I can remember, so much so that we earned the nickname ‘The Three Amigos’.
 It is going to be hard not having Mike around to bounce ideas off of.
 We will sorely miss our amigo.”

-Voisin, Sunseri and Nelson were instrumental in founding the Gulf Oyster Industry Council’s “Walk the Hill” more that 15-years ago.
+Voisin, Sunseri and Nelson were instrumental in founding the Gulf Oyster Industry Council’s “Walk the Hill” more than 15-years ago.
 This year’s annual walk consisting of more than 30 Gulf coast participants was completed the day before Voisin’s death.

 “It was a tragedy that Mike fell ill the day before he was scheduled to go to Washington,” said Nelson.
 “Everywhere we went on the hill, congressmen and senators asked how Mike was doing.
 Their offices contained Louisiana Seafood placards draped with a yellow ribbons to signify Mike’s ‘Gold Band Oysters’.”